 Entrants may publish other technical articles describing their work (“Additional Articles”), although Entrant Teams must obtain Sponsor’s written approval to submit Additional Articles for publication prior to Sponsor’s publication of the Technical Articles.
 Additional Articles may not include any Non-Public Materials, Interaction Data, or other confidential information of Sponsor or its affiliates.
 Entrants must submit any Additional Articles to Sponsor for review and comment at least two weeks prior to the submission deadline and must make, prior to publication, any changes or deletions requested by Sponsor to protect confidential or other sensitive information.

-The composite score for each Socialbot will equal the mean Finals Score given by the Judges across the conversations with all three Interactors.
-The maximum score each Socialbot can receive is 5.
-The Socialbot with the highest score will be the winner of the 2017 Prize (described below).
-If there is a tie in composite score, Sponsor will rank Socialbots based on the mean duration of the conversations with all three Interactors.
+The composite score for each Socialbot will be determined based on the mean Finals Rating given by the Judges across the conversations with all Interactors and, if applicable, the mean Audience Finals Ratings given by the Audience Judges across the conversations with all Interactors (the “Composite Score”).
+In the calculation of the Composite Score, if Sponsor elects to use Audience Judges, the mean Audience Finals Ratings will be given the same weight as the Finals Rating given by a single Judge.
+More details on the procedure and winner selection criteria will be published and provided to Entrant Teams by no later than the start of the Semifinals Interaction Period on July 2, 2018.
+The Socialbot with the highest Composite Score will be the winner of the 2018 First-Place Prize (described below).
+If there is a tie in Composite Score, Sponsor will rank Socialbots based on the mean duration of the conversations with all Interactors.
 Sponsor’s decisions are final and binding in all matters relating to this Competition.

-Grand Prize: If and only if the Entrant Team that wins the 2017 Prize has a mean Finals Score equal to 4.0 or higher and maintains a conversation with at least two of the three Interactors for twenty (20) minutes without being stopped by the Judges, Sponsor will provide $1,000,000 U.S. dollars in the form of a research grant to the University of that Socialbot’s Entrant Team, subject to the University signing and returning any documents required by Sponsor.
+Grand Prize: If and only if the Entrant Team that wins the 2018 First-Place Prize has a Composite Score equal to 4.0 or higher and at least two-thirds of its Socialbot’s conversations with Interactors last for twenty (20) minutes, Sponsor will provide $1,000,000 U.S. dollars in the form of a research grant to the University of that Socialbot’s Entrant Team, subject to the University signing and returning any documents required by Sponsor.
 The Grand Prize winning Entrant Team members may also be offered paid internships with Sponsor, and the Faculty Advisor may be considered for a sabbatical fellowship, in each case subject to appropriate vetting, necessary legal compliance, an agreement to be entered into between Sponsor and the Entrants, and approval by the University if required.
 Sponsor does not guarantee the providing of any internship or sabbatical fellowship.
-For the avoidance of doubt, if the winning Entrant Team’s Socialbot does not receive a mean Finals Score equal to 4.0 or higher and maintain at least two conversations for twenty (20) minutes, there will be no $1,000,000 U.S. dollar Grand Prize awarded to the University; however, the $500,000 U.S. dollar prize will still be awarded to the winning Entrant Team’s members.
+For the avoidance of doubt, if the winning Entrant Team’s Socialbot does not receive a Composite Score equal to 4.0 or higher, or if fewer than two-thirds of its Socialbot’s conversations with Interactors last for twenty (20) minutes, there will be no $1,000,000 U.S. dollar Grand Prize awarded to the University; however, the 2018 First-Place Prize, 2018 Second-Place Prize and 2018 Third-Place Prize will still be awarded.

 Prize Conditions.
 Prizes are non-transferable except as directed by Sponsor.
 No prize substitutions allowed.
 Except where prohibited by law, all federal, state, provincial or other tax liabilities are the responsibility of the prize winners, the Sponsor will not be responsible for any tax deductions which may be necessary and Sponsor reserves the right to withhold taxes as required by law.
 Prize winners will be responsible for paying all costs and expenses related to the prize that are not specifically mentioned, including, but not limited to, taxes, withholdings, and any other expenses that might reasonably be incurred by the winner in receiving or using the prize.
 All prizes awarded will be subject to any taxes Sponsor is required by law to withhold as well as applicable sales, use, gross receipts, goods and service, or similar transaction based taxes.
 IF TAXES ARE APPLICABLE TO THE PRIZE(S), IT IS THE RESPONSIBILITY OF THE WINNER TO PAY TO THE APPROPRIATE AUTHORITIES.
 PAYMENTS TO COMPETITION WINNERS ARE SUBJECT TO THE EXPRESS REQUIREMENT THAT THE WINNER SUBMIT TO SPONSOR ALL DOCUMENTATION REQUESTED BY SPONSOR (INCLUDING FORMS W-9 OR W-8BEN AS REQUESTED BY SPONSOR) TO PERMIT COMPLIANCE WITH ALL APPLICABLE STATE, FEDERAL, LOCAL AND FOREIGN (INCLUDING PROVINCIAL) TAX REPORTING AND WITHHOLDING REQUIREMENTS.
 Prize winners are responsible for ensuring that the tax documentation submitted to Sponsor complies with all applicable tax laws and requirements.
 If a winner fails to provide the documentation or submits incomplete documentation, the prize may be forfeited and Sponsor may, in its sole discretion, select an alternate winner.